eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/user_tutorials/download/components_setup.md

-# How to install BaSyx Components
+# Components Setup {How to install BaSyx Components}

 <span style="color:red" >!!
 Building BaSyx Java is only necessary if you would like to access the currently being developed features.
 All releases are available on [Maven Central](https://central.sonatype.com/search?q=org.eclipse.basyx&smo=true) or [DockerHub](https://hub.docker.com/search?q=eclipsebasyx) and thus don't need to be build locally !!</span>